Prince Harry And Meghan Markle Engaged? Buckingham Palace Meeting Sparks Royal Wedding Rumors

 — R. R. Rogan ????✈???????? (@BelleTraveler) April 23, 2017

 For one, all members of the royal family seem especially fond of Ms. Markle, if the last few months are any indication.
-As reported by the Inquisitr, the Suits actress doesn’t have to follow strict protocol anymore when entering the Kensington Palace.
-Recent reports claim that she “virtually” lives there now, and that the royal guards just wave her through every time she enters the palace.
+As reported by the Inquisitr, the Suits actress doesn’t have to follow strict protocol anymore when entering Kensington Palace.
+Recent reports claim that she “virtually” lives there now and that the royal guards just wave her through every time she enters the palace.

 “Harry has made it clear she’s to be treated like everyone else who lives there,” a source said in the newest issue of US Weekly.